094459/newsletter-oss-projects/README.md

 **ecs-gpu-scaling**

 [ecs-gpu-scaling](https://aws-oss.beachgeek.co.uk/3mh) This repository is intended for engineers looking to horizontally scale GPU-based Machine Learning (ML) workloads on Amazon ECS.
 By default, GPU utilisation metrics are not part of the predefined metrics available with Application Autoscaling.
 As such, you implement auto scaling based on custom metrics.
 For NVIDIA-based GPUs, you use DCGM-Exporter in your container to expose GPU metrics.
 You can then use metrics such as DCGM_FI_DEV_GPU_UTIL and DCGM_FI_DEV_GPU_TEMP to determine your auto scaling behaviour.
 The README provides links to all the additional resources you need to get this up and running.(#187)

+**ecs-mcp-server**

+[ecs-mcp-server](https://aws-oss.beachgeek.co.uk/4db) containerises and deploys applications to Amazon ECS within minutes by configuring all relevant AWS resources, including load balancers, networking, auto-scaling, monitoring, Amazon ECS task definitions, and services.
+Using natural language instructions, you can manage cluster operations, implement auto-scaling strategies, and use real-time troubleshooting capabilities to identify and resolve deployment issues quickly. (#210)

+**eks-mcp-server**

+[eks-mcp-server](https://aws-oss.beachgeek.co.uk/4dd) provides similar capabilities to the **ecs-mcp-server** project, providing AI assistants with up-to-date, contextual information about your specific EKS environment.
+It offers access to the latest EKS features, knowledge base, and cluster state information.
+This gives AI code assistants more accurate, tailored guidance throughout the application lifecycle, from initial setup to production deployment. (#210)

 **evaluating-large-language-models-using-llm-as-a-judge**